22-24 Nov | São Paulo

 Among some great results, the highlights of the season were fourth places by Paul Di Resta in the Singapore Grand Prix and an equal result for Nico Hülkenberg in the Belgian Grand Prix.
-In addition, the team very nearly tasted victory in the thrilling season finale in Brazil, where Nico led for thirty laps in changing conditions before eventually finishing fifth in his last race for Sahara Force India.
+In addition, the team very nearly tasted victory in the thrilling season finale in Brazil, where Nico led for thirty laps in changing conditions before eventually finishing fifth.

 A brief history of Sahara Force India View More »

 Adrian Sutil returns to the team to partner Paul Di Resta, recreating the pairing that achieved the team’s best ever Championship position of sixth in 2011.
 Halfway through the season, James Calado is announced as third driver.

 The new VJM06 proves competitive from the start, with Sutil leading the opening race in Australia and the team scoring a double point finish; Di Resta is on form, matching his best-ever result with fourth in Bahrain and scoring in seven in the first eight races, while Sutil goes on a giant-killing mission in Monaco to finish fifth in a race peppered with overtakes.
 The mid-season point sees dramatic rule changes that affect the car’s performance, but the team bounces back in the last races of the season, scoring crucial points at home in India and in Abu Dhabi to secure sixth place in the Constructors’ Championship.